Dennisbonke/managarm.github.io/_posts/2022-03-28-march-year.markdown

 ### Build Servers and xbps Packages

-Last year, we deployed [xbbs](https://github.com/managarm/xbbs), a distributed build server specifically crafted for [xbstrap](https://github.com/managarm/xbstrap) and [xbps](https://github.com/void-linux/xbps).
+Two years ago, we deployed [xbbs](https://github.com/managarm/xbbs), a distributed build server specifically crafted for [xbstrap](https://github.com/managarm/xbstrap) and [xbps](https://github.com/void-linux/xbps).
 It allows us to efficiently and effectively split building a managarm distribution across a handful of servers and to only update parts of the distribution we changed.
 This has allowed us to come closer to our goal of porting and utilizing xbps for managing system packages in our distribution images.
-You can use it today to get packages built by us on https://ci.managarm.org/ but you cannot use it in the system itself with xbps just yet, although work is ongoing to fix that.
+You can use it today to get packages built by us on https://builds.managarm.org/ but you cannot use it in the system itself with xbps just yet, although work is ongoing to fix that.

 The goals of this "subproject" include: